-This Southwest Quinoa Power Bowl is made with quinoa, corn, black beans, pico de gallo, avocado, and a delicious spicy mayonnaise.
+This Easy Mexican Quinoa Bowl Recipe is made with quinoa, corn, black beans, pico de gallo, avocado, and a delicious spicy mayonnaise.

 This bowl is packed with flavor and perfect for a weeknight meal.
 This is an easy vegetarian dish filled with protein from the beans and good fat from the avocado.
 It takes less than 20 minutes to make and the flavors are a perfect combination of savory and spicy.